petermr/tigr2ess/installation/windows/INSTALLATION.md

 ![java8](java8_windows.png)

 It is important that above you get java version 1.8 , and not java version 1.7 or any earlier version.
-If you don't have java version 1.8, please dowload java from the this link https://www.java.com/en/download/.
+If you don't have java version 1.8, please dowload it from the this link https://www.java.com/en/download/.

 #### Step2: Set path